animal-tree/Writing-stuff/All-science-reduces-to-the-sensory.md

 The limits of observability prevent us from making any conclusions without assuming recognized patterns as laws.
 Those recognized patterns suggest the existence of causality.
 Causality, in self-consistency, requires an exteral body to create itself or a cyclic self-creation.
 Proposed here, is a variation of cyclic cosmogenesis that is mathematically more optimistic.

 [^1]: t can be our time dimension, a different dimension, or all of spacetime, from one corner of the Earth to the next, in cyclically-creating fashion, A.K.A., the universe may be round.
 Bent.
 Curved.
-And here is a reason for that nature property.
+And here is a reason for that nature property, as all mass curves towards existence.